-William V. Broe ’39, a former high-level CIA operations chief and inspector general, died September 28, 2010, in Hingham, Mass.
+William V. Broe ’39, a former high-level CIA operations chief and inspector general, died on September 28, 2010, in Hingham, Massachusetts.